dgazzoni/pio-STM32F4DISCOVERY-template/README.md

 browser, presenting a graphical user interface for code size and stack usage analysis.

-For all the reporting features of this tool to work, it requires that the binary is compiled with certain flags: `-fstack-usage -fcallgraph-info -g`.
+**Note:** if using clang instead of gcc, replace the firmware location passed to the `--elf-file` option with `.pio/build/disco_f407vg_clang/firmware.elf`.

-These are already included in the template project (in the `platformio.ini` file).
+For all the reporting features of this tool to work, it requires compiling the binary with certain flags: `-fstack-usage -fcallgraph-info -g`.
+These are already included in the template project (in the `platformio.ini` file) for gcc.
+For clang, the flag `-fcallgraph-info` is not available and thus is not included.
+Although this should prevent worst case stack usages from being reported by puncover, this was not observed in practice.

 However, note that some users have reported inconsistencies and errors in puncover's output, so keep this in mind, and if possible confirm the reported